MONDAYS 530PM-7PM NOVEMBER-APRIL

 Shannon Hoover: YJE Director, Music Director/Co-Founder of the Greenville Jazz Collective

 Shannon Hoover, from Greenville SC, plays electric and acoustic bass, piano, and brass.
-A graduate of Anderson University(SC) in 2004, Shannon has a B.A. in Double Bass Performance (minors in piano and music education) and is currently a freelance performer, composer, private instructor, clinician, and music director / co-founder of The Greenville Jazz Collective.
-He teaches private lessons in Greenville at and online.
+A graduate of Anderson University(SC) in 2004, Shannon has a B.A. in Double Bass Performance (minors in piano and education) and is currently a freelance performer, composer, private instructor, clinician, and music director / co-founder of The Greenville Jazz Collective.
+He teaches private lessons in Greenville at Music on Mitchell..
 He has taught music for over 20 years to students of all ages and levels, including an adjunct position at the university level for 10 years.
-In addition to private lessons, Shannon currently teaches elementary strings at Legacy Early College (K5-4th grade) and is an adjunct instructor at Furman University, both in Greenville, SC.

 Shannon plays many styles, focusing on jazz, classical, and world music.
 Recently, Shannon has had the opportunity to play with Victor Wooten, Glenn Miller Orchestra, Branford Marsalis, Harry Kim, Ike Stubblefield, Vincent Gardner, Lizz Wright, Jiggs Whigham, John Ellis, Kobie Watkins, Ron McCurdy, Col. Bruce Hampton, Craig Wagner, Adam Nitti, Justin Stanton, Bob Moses, Ranky Tanky, Chris Vadala, Terreon Gully, Geoff Achison, Buzz Amato, Jeff Sipe, Derek Trucks, Mondre Moffett, Edwin McCain, Delfeayo Marsalis, Bobby Lee Rodgers, Veronica Swift, Pharez Whitted, Dionne Warwick, Yonrico Scott, Bill Evans, Kofi Burbridge, Chris Bullock, Scotty Anderson, Walter Blanding, Jr., Roy "Futureman" Wooten, Jason Marsalis, Mondre Moffett and Clarence Clemons.